aws-samples/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 In this module we will turn our Wild Rydes application into a platform, enabling third party developers to build new applications on top of our APIs.
 By leveraging third party developers, it will be easier for us to open new markets and geographies as well as provide new functionality for our riders.

 You'll configure your Cognito User Pool from module #2 to enable OAuth 2.0 flows.
 Using OAuth, third party developers can build new client applications on top of your APIs.
 We will create a new method in the application's API that allows unicorns to list the rides they have given.
 This will open a new line of business for us, making it easy for third party developers to build applications that help unicorns manage their time and earnings.
 First, we will create the new method to list rides.
 Then, we will enable OAuth flows in our Cognito User Pool and deploy a sample client.
-Finally, we will leverage Usage Plans in API Gateway to throttle and meter usage of our APIs by third party developers.

 ![OAuth 2.0 3rd party app architecture](../images/oauth-architecture.png)

 The diagram above shows how the component of the new third party application interact with our current Wild Rydes architecture.
 The web application is deployed in an S3 bucket.
 The application uses the Cognito User Pools built-in UI to start an implicity grant OAuth 2.0 flow and authenticate the user.
 Once the Unicorn user is authenticated the client application receives an identity and access token for the Unicorn.
 Tokens for Unicorns include an additional `Unicorn` claim that gives them access to the new API.
-When a client request hits API Gateway, usage plans will make sure that the developers is allowed access and that the application is not exceeding its limits (requests per second and quota).
-Still in API Gateway, a custom authorizer checks for the `Unicorn` claim in the JWT access token produced by Cognito and passes the unicorn name to the backend Lambda function.
+In API Gateway, a custom authorizer checks for the `Unicorn` claim in the JWT access token produced by Cognito and passes the unicorn name to the backend Lambda function.
 The backend Lambda function uses the unicorn name from the access token to query the rides table in DynamoDB.

 ### Prerequisites
 This module depends on all of the previous four modules in the Wild Rydes workshop.
 To make it easier to get started, we have prepared a CloudFormation template that can launch the complete stack for you.